connexcs/docs/docs/carrier.md

 ### Latest Calls
 The **Latest Calls** tab displays the most recent calls to pass through a given system.
 View recent calls and their SIP traces and run simulated calls.
-See [Logging](https://docs.connexcs.com/logging/) section for details on these functions.
+See [**Logging**](https://docs.connexcs.com/logging/) section for details on these functions.
 To view Latest Calls for all customers, to the Logging section in ConnexCS.

 To simulate a call:

-1. Click on the Call ID.
+1. Click on the `Call ID`.
-2. Click the **Simulate** button.
+2. Click the **`Simulate`** button.
 3. Complete details for **Dialed Number, CLI/ANI, Switch IP** etc.
 4. Select **`Simulate`** button.